 Hayes approved a temporary location for the Arapaho that winter on the Sweetwater—on the route they would have to travel from the Red Cloud Agency to Wind River.
 By this time, James Irwin, agent on Wind River at the time of the Brunot cession, was now agent at the Red Cloud Agency.
 The Indian Bureau sent him to Wind River to talk with Washakie.
 According to Wind River Reservation farmer Fin Burnett, Washakie, Norkok, Wahwannabiddie, Moonhabe and Wesaw agreed to make peace with the Arapahos and to allow them a place—temporarily—on their reservation.

 At Red Cloud Agency, the 950 or so Northern Arapahos were issued 155 cattle to feed them on their journey.
 They left Oct.
 31, 1877.
 They arrived at Fort Fetterman Nov.
 13; by Nov.
 18, they had killed and eaten all the cattle.
 Gen. Crook approved an issue of guns and ammunition to the men so that they could hunt.
-They continued moving, and spent the coldest months of the winter near the Sweetwater-North Platte confluence, the country around Independence Rock.
+They continued moving and spent the coldest months of the winter near the Sweetwater-North Platte confluence, the country around Independence Rock.

 On March 18, 1878, 21 lodges under Black Coal’s leadership arrived, with a military escort, on the Shoshone Reservation and camped two days’ travel from the agency headquarters at Camp Brown.